nimwijetunga/NoSQL-Database-Project/README.md

 ## Skills Explored

-* Storing and Retrieving Data from a Real-Time Database
+* Storing and Retrieving Data to/from a Real-Time Database
 * Using Asynchronous Functions in JS (Promises and Callbacks)
 * Converting JavaScript objects to elements in HTML (i.e creating an HTML Table in JS)
 * Google API Implementation